enangit/todo-rjs/README.md

 # Todo -> ReactJs

-Todo project I've created or reacreated using reactjs.
+Todo project I've created or recreated using reactjs.

+## Description
+It's a Todo App where you can add a projects where each can have a tasks.